 You can gently remind yourself that no one shares their “failures” or “boring days” on social media, but a better strategy entirely is to unplug for a little while.
 Distract yourself with your favorite show on Netflix or a good book.
 Challenge yourself to go X amount of time without checking your phone (or at least social media).

 #5.
 Open the window / go outside.

-I’m the type of person who generally feels unsafe going outside by myself (thanks anxiety!) but opening the window is helpful for me.
-Some people swear by just taking a walk; you can listen to a favorite playlist or just take the time to let yourself be in nature.
+I’m the type of person who generally feels unsafe going outside by myself (thanks anxiety!) but just opening the window is helpful for me.
+Sometimes I will go out on my back porch and drink a cup of tea or hot chocolate and allow myself to enjoy feeling the outside air.

 #6.
 Light candles.

 Okay, this one may sound a bit silly.
 But if you’re like me, you probably have way too many candles lying around your house, so you may as well burn some of them!

 Burning candles almost never fails to boost my mood, especially seasonally-scented candles.
 I’m not sure why this helps, but it always does.
 I think there’s just something about being cozy that’s beneficial for low moods.